OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 java -jar exomiser-cli-13.2.0.jar --sample examples/pfeiffer-phenopacket.yml \
 --analysis examples/exome-analysis.yml --output examples/output-options.yml
 ```
+If you do not specify any `--analysis` and `output` options, Exomiser will apply default settings.

-#### Running on multi-sample VCFs
+#### Analysing multi-sample VCF files

-When analysing a multi-sample VCF file, a PED file is required.
-Alternatively, you can detail the PED file contents in a phenopacket describing a Family object:
+When analysing a multi-sample VCF file, you must detail the pedigree information in a phenopacket describing a Family object:

 e.g.